Our work with Emma

 An open dialogue ensued about Emma’s belief about herself and her role within her family.
 She was able to talk about her fears of being a burden, her desire to feel “normal”, and her wish to be spontaneous and worry-free.
 She was also able to talk about what being depressed feels like, and how she sometimes cuts herself to feel ‘better’.

 As a result of her honesty and bravery, we were able to relive in our sessions the times when she has self-harmed and I was able to support Emma to connect with what it feels like when she harms.
 The insight we gained enabled us to think about how overwhelming her feelings could be when she didn’t express or share them.
 She learned that sharing her thoughts and feelings allowed her to heal.

 When we support a young person to understand what harming themselves (or feeling depressed, or feeling anxious, angry, isolated etc) actually feels like, we are able to walk alongside them and they essentially feel heard and supported.
 Emma internalised her thoughts and feelings, but through sharing them, it became liberating for her.
 It meant she had the experience of being heard and of having not been the “burden” she worried she was within her family.

 Emma began to feel less overwhelmed and burdened by her thoughts.
 As a result, her mood lifted and she no longer felt the need to connect with her feelings by harming herself.
 She was able to do this more consciously and freely.
 We ended our work with Emma after 12 weeks of 1:1 therapy.

-For help, advice or any further information about how to access our professional help, please email Catherine Munns or call her on 07474591758.
+For help, advice or any further information about how to access our professional help, please email Catherine Munns.